RAHenriksen/NGSNGS/README.md

 e.g.
 @T0_RID49_S0_NZ_CP029543.1:2236795-2236942_length:148_mod1000 F0 R1

-S0 is the forward strand and S1 is the reverse strand, mod1000 equals read with sequence error, F0 signifies the first fragment out of 4 possible PCR duplicates, R1 indicate the sequence is read 1 (See supplementary material for detailed description).
+S0 is the forward strand and S1 is the reverse strand, mod1000 equals read with deamination, F0 signifies the first fragment out of 4 possible PCR duplicates, R1 indicate the sequence is read 1 (See supplementary material for detailed description).
 ## Nucleotide substitution models
 ### Nucleotide quality scores (-q1 and -q2)
 Simulating a .fq or .sam format requires a provided nucleotide quality profile (-q1, -q2) with one example (Test_Examples/AccFreqL150R1.txt) and its structure: